RM-38: Development

 The RM-38 or 50-RM 38 (50-mm company mortar model 1938) was based on the British Stokes mortar.
 It was further developed as the RM-39 and RM40.

 The Red Army of the USSR divided mortars into company (RM Rotnyy Minomet) battalion (BM Batalonnyy Minomet) and regimental (PM Polkovoy Minomet) mortars.
 Development of a light 50mm company mortar started in 1937.
 The RM-38 was approved for use in 1938 and entered production in 1939.
 In the space of just over a year RM-39, RM-40 and RM-41 replaced each other in succession.
 RM-41 remained in production until 1943, when the USSR decided to cease making 50mm mortars.
 Only the RM-41 was a new design with the others being incremental improvements of the original RM-38.

 Design Improvements

-The problem of having only two fixed elevations and thus needing to adjust the range with the complex adjustment of gas escape made for inaccurate ranging and was dangerous to the mortar-man as well.
-The minimum shooting range of 200m was felt to be impractical in Red Army use as well.
+The problem of having only two fixed elevations and thus needing to adjust the range with the complex adjustment of gas escape made for inaccurate ranging and was dangerous to the mortar crew as well.
+The minimum shooting range of 200 m was felt to be impractical in Red Army use as well.

 RM-39 added a protective shield which directed the escaping hot gases away from the operator.

 Barrels got shorter with each new model.